Food Laws and Regulations in the European Union

 • The problem and nature of food fraud

-This course is offered each year in the fall semester.
+This course is offered each fall semester.

 Instructors